Weed (manga): Ginga Densetsu Riki

 In 2002, Takahashi began publishing Ginga Densetsu Riki (銀牙伝説リキ), a prequel to Weed and Silver Fang -The Shooting Star Gin-.
 It was originally serialized in the Weed World(ウィードWORLD), published by Nihon Bungeisha, between March 31, 2002 and December 10, 2002.
 In March 2003, Nihon Bungeisha released the collected chapters in a single book and in December 2005, it was included in the omnibus Ginga Densetsu Weed Tokubetsu Han with Weed Gaiden.
 Since then has been reprinted twice: 2007 and 2015.
 The one-shot follows Riki, father of Gin and former leader of the Ōu soldiers.
 Riki, though sired by the prized bear hound Shiro, is born a runt and never homed.
 After his mother Yamabuki is returned to her owner, Riki, stricken with sadness, decides to visit her.

 During his trek, Riki is attacked by a pack of dogs and falls into a river.
 Riki is rescued by his father, Shiro, who advises him about the importance of strength and leaves, not knowing Riki is his son.
 Influenced by Shiro, Riki aims to become strong and continually visits his mother.
 On a later trip, Riki sees a young boy, Daisuke, hit by a truck on a mountain road and sent over the road railing.
 Riki howls for help, but instead attracts the dogs that had attacked him.
-Riki defends Daisuke until Shiro and his owner, Gohei, arrive.
+Riki defends Daisuke until Shiro and his owner, Gohee, arrive.
 Shiro learns that Riki is his son.
-The book ends with Gohei and Shiro fighting the bear Akakabuto.
+The book ends with Gohee and Shiro fighting the bear Akakabuto.
 A bullet becomes lodged in Akakabuto's brain, driving him insane.
 Riki watches as the bear grabs Shiro and they fall off a cliff.